MatthewBasic115/InvestiGAM/inst/markdown/example_dataset.md

 The dataset contains the following variables:

-time - Time step for given observation (e.g. 1, 2, ..., t)
+_time_ - Time step for given observation (e.g. 1, 2, ..., t)

-series - factor indicator of the time series - maps to the target species captures - total captures across all control plots mintemp - monthly mean minimum temperature ndvi\_ma12 - 12 month moving average of the mean Normalised Difference Vegetation Index
+_series_ - factor indicator of the time series - maps to the different species.
+Different species have different populations and may have different reactions to the other predictors in this dataset.

+This dataset has four species.
+Ord's kangaroo rat (DO), Bailey's pocket mouse (PB), Merriam's kangaroo rat (DM) and the Desert pocket mouse (PP).

+_captures_ - total captures across all control plots

+_mintemp_ - monthly mean minimum temperature.
+It is expected that the rodent species in this dataset will be less active during the winter.

+_ndvi\_ma12_ - 12 month moving average of the mean Normalised Difference Vegetation Index - which is a measure of how dense the vegetation is in an area.

 To learn more visit the [Portal Project](https://portal.weecology.org/) website or type ?mvgam::portal\_data to learn more.